coavins/EmoTrackerPacks/README.md

 **Please be mindful of the rules when joining races.** Using an autotracker in a race where they are not permitted would be cheating.
 Always remember to check the rules to confirm that your tracker is allowed before using it in any race, even if you don't intend to use autotracking.

 This pack can only mark off items after they are received, and checks after they have been checked.
 It cannot be used to reveal information that is not already known to the player, including where items are hidden or what random settings have been applied.

-## Supported versions

-This pack was tested and known to work with the following software:

-- EmoTracker 2.3.8.14
-- The connector.lua included with EmoTracker 2.3.8.14
-- BizHawk 2.3.0 (x64) commit af9d1db
-- Archipelago 0.1.9
-- Archipelago Z5Client 0.12.0

 ## Special thanks